eugene-popov/Huffman-Archiver/README.md

 # Huffman-Coding-Visualization
-A software for visualization the Huffman coding tree build for educational and research purposes.
+Software for visualization the Huffman coding tree build for educational and research purposes.